-- the person's drug history - the person's arrest history - charges laid against the person - any detention of the person in custody - any prosecutions started against the person. - Information in a database kept by the chief executive of Queensland Transport about - the person's traffic history - the person's driver licence details. - Information about the person supplied to the commissioner by another police service, whether based on a request made after a search of a database kept by CrimTrac in relation to a person or because of information given by the person. - 5 Information about the person supplied to the commissioner by Interpol. - 6 If the person is a recommended appointee to a position, information supplied to the commissioner by a police officer in relation to a person. - 7 Information about the person kept in a database of criminal intelligence, whether the database is kept by the commissioner or is one to which the commissioner has access. - 8 Information about the person that is supplied to the commissioner by the Crime and Misconduct Commission. - 9 Information about the person that is supplied to the commissioner by the department within which the Corrective Services Act 2006 is administered. - 10 Information about the person in the possession of the commissioner because of inquiries made by the unit of the service known as the Ethical Standards Command. - Information about the person supplied by the Australian Defence Force (ADF) about the following if the person is serving, or has served, as a member of ADF and is an applicant to become a police officer-
+- the person's drug history - the person's arrest history - charges laid against the person - any detention of the person in custody - any prosecutions started against the person. - 3 Information in a database kept by the chief executive of Queensland Transport about- - the person's traffic history - the person's driver licence details. - 4 Information about the person supplied to the commissioner by another police service, whether based on a request made after a search of a database kept by CrimTrac in relation to a person or because of information given by the person. - 5 Information about the person supplied to the commissioner by Interpol. - 6 If the person is a recommended appointee to a position, information supplied to the commissioner by a police officer in relation to a person. - 7 Information about the person kept in a database of criminal intelligence, whether the database is kept by the commissioner or is one to which the commissioner has access. - 8 Information about the person that is supplied to the commissioner by the Crime and Misconduct Commission. - 9 Information about the person that is supplied to the commissioner by the department within which the Corrective Services Act 2006 is administered. - 10 Information about the person in the possession of the commissioner because of inquiries made by the unit of the service known as the Ethical Standards Command. - 11 Information about the person supplied by the Australian Defence Force (ADF) about the following if the person is serving, or has served, as a member of ADF and is an applicant to become a police officer-

-- checks made in relation to the person

-- the person's conduct as a member of the ADF

-- the person's medical history.

-- Information about the person supplied to the commissioner by a police force or service of another State, the Commonwealth, or another country, about the following if the person is serving, or has served, as a police officer in that jurisdiction and is an applicant to become a police officer

-- checks made in relation to the person

-- the person's conduct as a police officer

-- the person's medical history.
+- checks made in relation to the person - the person's conduct as a member of the ADF - the person's medical history. - 12 Information about the person supplied to the commissioner by a police force or service of another State, the Commonwealth, or another country, about the following if the person is serving, or has served, as a police officer in that jurisdiction and is an applicant to become a police officer- - checks made in relation to the person - the person's conduct as a police officer - the person's medical history. - 13 Information about the person supplied to the commissioner by a chief executive of a department if the person is or was a public service employee about- - any disciplinary finding made against the person - disciplinary action taken against the person, including a disciplinary declaration under the Public Service Act 2008, section 188A.